Miscellaneous » Outreach Ministries (Hands of Mercy) » Prison Ministry

 Prison Ministry

 Kolbe House is the agency of the Department of Parish Vitality and Mission of the Archdiocese of Chicago that serves individuals and families affected by the criminal justice system.
 Compelled by the Gospel mandate, “I was in prison and you visited me,” Kolbe House at Assumption BVM — a parish-based jail ministry — is a sanctuary for those impacted by incarceration.
 We seek to promote restoration and reconciliation through outreach, support and accompaniment.
 We follow the example of St. Maximilian Kolbe to love and hope in the midst of evil and despair.
+You can learn more about Kolbe House on the Archdiocese of Chicago's website.

 For more information about our Prison Ministry, contact Georgia Burke at [email protected]